-Even the US, long considered to be a bastion of democracy, free speech, and the self-appointed leader of the free world, is in the midst of killing net neutrality and opening up private data for broadband providers to monetize.
+Even the US—long considered to be a bastion of democracy, free speech, and the self-appointed leader of the free world—suffers issues with respect to internet freedom.

 The internet may have started off as a utopian project to make the globe more connected and open by breaking down barriers to information but such ideals are increasingly looking out of reach.

 Nonetheless, the ubiquity of the web and its worldwide accessibility means that netizens can, to a large degree, uncover knowledge that their government or employer may not want them to.

 The examples of Saudi Arabia’s Raif Badawi—who was sentenced to 10 years in prison and 1,000 lashes for championing free speech—and Pakistan’s Waqas Goraya, picked up by intelligence agencies but later released after severe torture, show we do not live in a world that values freedom of expression.
 Hence the need to adapt accordingly.

 There are other motivations for blogging anonymously, too.
 Maybe you don’t want your true identity revealed in the fear that your friends and family might find out about it.
 This could be applicable if you wish to talk about taboo topics, such as sex and sexuality, mental health, or random musings about your daily life.

 Whatever your goal, the steps to maintaining a discreet profile on the web remain largely the same.